Life in Hell (later Life is Swell in 2007) was a weekly comic strip by Matt Groening that ran from 1977 to 2012.

 - The Many Deaths of You: The Los Angeles Way Of Death◊

-- My Country Tis Of Thee That I Sting: The strip pokes a lot of satrical jabs at American society.
+- My Country Tis of Thee That I Sting: The strip pokes a lot of satirical jabs at American society and politics.

 - Smooch of Victory: Though, in Akbar and Jeff's case, they touch index fingers.

 - Strawman Political: Groening doesn't think highly of Richard Nixon, Ronald Reagan and the right-wing.
-One strip identifies "voting Republican" as a psychological disorder, for Pete's sake!
+One strip identifies "voting Republican" as a psychological disorder.

 - Underground Comics: Early on.
 It's since become more mainstream, but still isn't as well known as Groening's other creations.
-Also, unlike Zippy The Pinhead, Life In Hell was only syndicated to alternative weeklies and didn't appear as often.
+Also, unlike Zippy the Pinhead, Life In Hell was only syndicated to alternative weeklies and a small number of mainstream papers, and didn't appear as often.
+Parodied in one comic where Groening meets his self-proclaimed biggest fan, who knows all his works except Life in Hell.